 Instructions

-- Cut the stems into 3-4 inch lengths, or whatever size you'd like depending on the container you will store them in.
+- Wearing gloves, cut the stems into 3-4 inch lengths, or whatever size you'd like depending on the container you will store them in.

-- To peel the stems, which I recommend, bring the 4 cups of water to a boil, then add the stems and cook for a minute or two, working in batches if necessary.
+- To peel the stems, bring the 4 cups of water to a boil, then add the angelica stems and cook for a minute or two, working in batches if necessary.
 The blanching will loosen the tough skins.
-Peel the angelica with a paring knife.
+Drain and peel the angelica with a paring knife.
 Meanwhile, add the sugar to the poaching liquid and allow to melt.

-- Bring the sugar-water mixture to a rolling boil, then add the angelica stems (you may have to add them a few at a time to make room) and cook for 3-4 minutes.
+- Bring the sugar and water to a boil, then put the stems in and cook for 3-4 minutes.

 - Remove the angelica to a bowl or other container.

-- Bring the syrup back to a rolling boil for a few minutes, then pour over the stems and allow to cool to room temperature, then chill, covered, for at least 12 hours.
+- Bring the syrup back to a rolling boil for a few minutes, then pour over the stems and allow to cool to room temperature, then cool, covered.

-- The next day, drain the syrup, bring to a boil again, and pour over the stalks.
-Repeat the process one more time.
+- The next day, pour the syrup off and bring to a boil again, then pour over the stalks and cool.
+Repeat the process one more time, pouring the syrup into a saucepan, bringing to a boil, and pouring over the stems.

-- After the last time, remove the stems and blot dry.
+- After the last time, drain the stems after cooling and blot dry.

-- Toss the stems with sugar (optional), then dry the stems in a dehydrator on the lowest temp setting, preferably with the door ajar, or leave them on a cooling rack at room temp until dried, but still slightly pliable.
+- Dry the stems in a dehydrator on the lowest temp setting, preferably with the door ajar, or leave them on a cooling rack at room temp until dried, but still slightly pliable, about 8-10 hours at 100 F.

 - When the stems are dried refrigerate until needed in a tightly sealed container.
 Vacuum sealed stems will keep the best texture.